 To get an overview of EAUTARCIE’s Guiding Principles, click here.

-The EAUTARCIE system constitutes a set of complementary techniques for sustainable water management worldwide.
 When examining the various proposals contained within this website, the reader will discover that the way to keeping climate change in check inescapably involves the concomitant management of water and biomass.
-Ultimately, the elimination of water problems worldwide is the natural outcome of this approach.
+Ultimately, the elimination of water problems worldwide is the natural by-product of this approach.
 The implementation of a global water/biomass management program depends on political and economical decision-makers.
-The individual has very little say in the matter.
+Some will say that individuals has very little say in the matter.
+In reality, everyone can induce a dynamic to change, even with modest household systems.
+A slogan of Friends of the Earth says that « great achievements are the sum of millions of small actions ».

 It is urgent to stop such techniques as the massive destruction of the biomass contained in our urban wastewater, the valorization of biomass for energy production (wood pellets, biomethane, biofuels, etc.) and speculation-based agricultural production.

-The techniques proposed herein, like rainwater harvesting for whole-house reuse (PLUVALOR system), can be set-up in any home, whereas others, like grey water treatment (TRAISELECT system) are appropriate for dwellings that have a garden (or "backyard") covering at least 100 m².
-Nevertheless, the EAUTARCIE concepts are even transposable to urban areas.
-In a future we hope is not too far off, entire city neighbourhoods will be built as per the EAUTARCIE system.
+The techniques proposed herein, like rainwater harvesting for whole-house reuse (such as the PLUVALOR system), can be set up in any home., whereas others, like whole-house greywater recycling must be adapted to each situation (rural, periurban or urbanareas).
+In a future we hope is not too far off, entire city neighbourhoods will be built with respect to EAUTARCIE system principles.
 It can easily be shown that by integrating sustainable water management, such neighbourhoods will cease to pollute water and will have little impact on our water reserves.
 Up to now, the few attempts that have been made in this direction by individuals and groups of individuals have been categorically refused by regulating authorities.
 Even for small-scale experimental projects.

 This video provides a prospective view of sanitation.

-If your home's horizontal roof area exceeds 30 to 40 m² per occupant, your expectations can be as follows:
+If your home's horizontal roof area exceeds 30 to 40 m² per occupant, you can expect:

 To become independent of the public water supply network.

-To obtain drinking water which's quality is comparable to the best bottled mineral water sold on the market, at a cost between 0,02 and 0,08 € a litre.
+Get high-quality drinking water that is comparable to the best bottled mineral water sold on the market, at a cost between 0,02 and 0,08 € a litre.

 By applying EAUTARCIE, your home will have little impact on the site : no water will be taken up from water reserves and no water will be polluted by the home.
 The water that falls on your roof will be restored to the soil in a state that is close to that of potable water.
 Finally, you will be restoring the nitrogen and phosphorus from your dejecta back into the food production cycle.